-On September 30, 2015, the Company entered into a new credit facility (the "Credit Agreement") that provides for a secured revolving credit facility in the aggregate principal amount of \$100.0 million for a term of five years.
-The proceeds of borrowings under the Credit Agreement may be used for general corporate purposes.
-No amounts have been drawn under the Credit Agreement as of April 30, 2019.
+On September 30, 2015, the Company entered into a credit facility (the "Prior Credit Agreement") that provided for a secured revolving credit facility in the aggregate principal amount of \$100.0 million for a term of five years.
+No amounts were drawn under the Prior Credit Agreement as of July 31, 2019.

-Borrowings under the Credit Agreement bear interest equal to, at the Company's option, a) an adjusted LIBOR rate or b) a customary base rate, in each case with an applicable spread to be determined based on the Company's leverage ratio as of the most recent fiscal quarter.
-The applicable spread for borrowing under the Credit Agreement ranges from 1.50% to 2.00% with respect to adjusted LIBOR rate borrowings and 0.50% to 1.00% with respect to customary base rate borrowings.
-Additionally, the Company pays a commitment fee ranging from 0.20% to 0.30% on the daily amount of the unused commitments under the Credit Agreement payable in arrears at the end of each fiscal quarter.
+Borrowings under the Prior Credit Agreement bore interest equal to, at the Company's option, a) an adjusted LIBOR rate or b) a customary base rate, in each case with an applicable spread determined based on the Company's leverage ratio as of the most recent fiscal quarter.
+The applicable spread for borrowing under the Prior Credit Agreement ranged from 1.50% to 2.00% with respect to adjusted LIBOR rate borrowings and 0.50% to 1.00% with respect to customary base rate borrowings.
+The Company paid a commitment fee of 0.20% on the daily amount of the unused commitments under the Prior Credit Agreement in arrears at the end of each fiscal quarter.